dataspecer/ds-wdoi/source/preprocessing/README.md

 ### Transformation comments

+- The language option denotes that it transforms and includes only `aliases`, `descriptions` and `labels` in the selected languages.
+- Each time entity ids are used, it transformes them into numeric values to reduce the number of strings inside application that further processed the data.
+- The application needs to know whether the ids are of a class or of a property.
+- The extraction of constraints contain:
+  - general constraints:
+    - property scope - allowed placement usage - main value, qualifier, reference
+    - allowed entity types - the property can be used on certain entity types - for us only Item is main focus
+    - conflicts with - contains a map of property: [ids] which denotes that if the property is used, the property from the constraint cannot be used or cannot be used with the given values
+    - item requires statement - the negation of conflicts with
+    - subject type
+  - type based constraints - so far I extracted the constraints for properties of type item
+    - value type
+    - none of/ one of - codelists that point to any item from the wikidata
+    - inverse - property, exactly one or nothing
+    - symmetric - whether the property is symmetric
 - What might be a good idea to add?
   - exact match (external ontology mapping)
   - external subproperty of (external ontology mapping)